thomasbergernz/versitygw/Adding-A-New-Backend.md

 **Implement the backend.Backend methods based on desired API functionality.**<br>
 Implementing the backend.Backend methods will translate how you want your storage service to handle the corresponding frontend requests.

-# Add backend to versitygw
+# Add backend to versitygw app
 Create a new file: `cmd/versitygw/mystorage.go` with the appropriate name for the new backend type.

 Create a new function that takes no args and returns a *cli.Command, and fill out appropriate fields for the new backend: